basileMarchand/basictools-frozen/CONTRIBUTING.md

 containing more advanced classes.
 The latter also serve as exemples and client code for the library.

-f).
+d).
 Each file should at most one class (even if there are already some deviations...).

-g).
-CheckIntegrities must be local (as litte imports as possible), aiming to test
-    only the functions defined in the file, as much a spossible.
+e).
+CheckIntegrities must be local (as litte imports as possible), aiming to test only the functions defined in the file, as much a spossible.
 All functions in the file must be tested, if possible.
 Please limit the use of functions from other file to reach that goal, and use small and simple data, otherwise changes will be painful to propagate if many CheckIntegrities must be updated as well.

-i).
+f).
 Coverage must be kept higher than 80%.

-j).
+g).
 Favor imports at the beginning of files (to be available for CheckIntegrities as well without repeat).